kostas24/Vehicular-Cloud-Real-Time-System/README.md

 jobs in a vehicular cloud environment.The purpose of this software is to build a management system to hypothetically provide users in need of computational power with users who are willing to “lend” out their vehicle hardware.
 An Admin has control over whether to accept or reject a job.
+Information for users are stored into a database using MySQL and socket programming was used to allow communication between the users.

 ### How to Use:
 Run Controller.java , then run Runnable.java .